martinsumner/riak_kv/docs/NextGenReplGuide.md

 > ttaaefs_peerport = 8087
 > ttaaefs_peerprotocol = pb

 Unlike when configuring a real-time replication sink, each node can only have a single peer relationship with another node in the remote cluster.
 Note though, that all full-sync commands run across the whole cluster.
 If a single peer relationship dies, some full-sync capacity is lost, but other peer relationships between different nodes will still cover the whole data set.
 It is only necessary to have one working peer relationship to confirm clusters are in-sync.
-If there are multiple active peer relationships between two clusters, some simple offset-based scheduling is done to space out the full-sync requests - but this is no single coordinating scheduler for full-sync within the cluster.
+If there are multiple active peer relationships between two clusters, some simple offset-based scheduling is managed by Riak to space out the full-sync requests - there is no single coordinating scheduler for full-sync within the cluster.

 Once there are peer relationships, a schedule is required, and a capacity must be defined.